PostHog/posthog.com/contents/blog/ab-testing-examples.md

 ### Improving accuracy with dynamic p-values

-Like many companies, Airbnb had confusion about how long to run A/B tests.
-Using only a p-value to decide requires you to design an experiment with a desired sample and effect size.
-Another issue with it is potentially hitting your p-value early and ending the test prematurely.
+Like many companies, Airbnb had questions about how long to run A/B tests.
+Relying on a p-value requires you to design an experiment with a desired sample and effect size.
+Another issue with an arbitrary p-value goal is potentially hitting your it early and ending the test prematurely.

 In Airbnb’s case, they found a pattern of hitting "significance," and then converging back to neutral in their experiments.
+This is because users often take a long time to convert, so early conversions have a disproportionate impact in the beginning of an experiment.

-For example, they ran an experiment changing the max price filter value to $1,000.
+For example, they tested changing the max price filter value to $1,000.
 In it, the test variant had a positive effect and p-value below 0.05 on days 7 and 13; however, as the experiment went on, the p-value increased to 0.4 and the effect became neutral.
 If they concluded the experiment on day 13, they would ship a change with no long-term positive impact.

 ![Static p-value problem](../images/blog/ab-testing-examples/static.png)